ElemeFE/element-react/site/docs/en-US/rate.md

 Read-only Rate is for displaying rating score.
 Half star is supported.

 :::demo Use attribute `disabled` to make the component read-only.
-Add `show-text` to display the rating score at the right side.
-Additionally, you can use attribute `text-template` to provide a text template.
+Add `showText` to display the rating score at the right side.
+Additionally, you can use attribute `textTemplate` to provide a text template.
 It must contain `{value}`, and `{value}` will be replaced with the rating score.

 ```js
 render() {